xoopR/distr6/README.md

 ## What is distr6?

-distr6 is a unified and clean interface to organise the hundreds of probability distributions implemented in R into one R6 object oriented package.

-Our short-term aims are to implement all distributions in the R stats package as well as some other commonly utilised distributions.
-We also allow for user-defined probability distributions/families via multiple inheritance.
-Building the package from the ground up and making use of tried and tested design patterns (as per Gamma et al. 1994), distr6 aims to be the only package needed for probability distributions in R.
+distr6 is a unified and clean interface to organise the probability distributions implemented in R into one R6 object oriented package, as well as adding distributions yet to implemented in R, currently we have 36 probability distributions as well as 11 kernels.
+Building the package from the ground up and making use of tried and tested design patterns (as per Gamma et al. 1994), distr6 aims to make probability distributions easy to use, understand and analyse.

 distr6 extends the work of Peter Ruckdeschel, Matthias Kohl et al. who created the first object-oriented (OO) interface for distributions using